OpenSourceBrain/M1NetworkModel/README.md

 Two example models are provided:

 1. **mpiHHTut.py** - simple tutorial model with a single Hodgkin-Huxley population and random connectivity
+2. **mpiHybridTut.py** - simple tutorial model with a Hodgkin-Huxley and an Izhikevich populations, with random connectivity
-2. **M1_yfrac_izhi.py** - mouse M1 model with 14 populations; size 300um x 300um x 1350um, has 10,734 Izhikevich cells, 3,963,006 synapses, and cortical depth-dependent connectivity based on multiple published experimental studies.
+3. **M1_yfrac_izhi.py** - mouse M1 model with 14 populations; size 300um x 300um x 1350um, has 10,734 Izhikevich cells, 3,963,006 synapses, and cortical depth-dependent connectivity based on multiple published experimental studies.

 Select which model to run by modifying the initialize call in init.py, eg.: